Bigghead/Javascript-Drum-Kit/README.md

 # Javascript-Drum-Kit

-1st Project from Javasript30 30 JS projects in 30 days TutoriAL
+1st Project from Javasript30 Projects

+- Used Bootstrap for a grid layout on Desktop

+- Used Howler.js and Sounds downloaded from NeuralSynchrony for the sounds.

+Very fun, vanilla JS project